 The Authentication drop down menu displays five different options, but you will need to select Password in the menu.
 Click the button labeled Create in order to proceed.

-Make sure that the certificate matches the entry that you used for the incoming mail server (above).
+If you continually see the Approve Certificate window appear, make sure that the certificate matches the entry that you used for the incoming mail server (above).
 If it does not match, then click on Cancel or Show certificate.
 The Show certificate option will allow you to see the details of the certificate.
-Make sure that it matches the server you're trying to connect to.
-If it does not, and you're confused about this detail, then contact the technical support department so that they can review the information and make sure it's correct.
+Make sure that it matches the server you’re trying to connect to.
+If it does not, and you’re confused about this detail, then contact the technical support department so that they can review the information and make sure it’s correct.

 Troubleshooting the email server connection